Skip to navigation Skip to content

 6

 The system checks for the customer's reporting periods over the last 12 weeks.
-It then displays employment income for those reporting periods.
+It then shows employment income declared for those reporting periods.

-Check the RPRS screen to see if the customer's reporting regime has changed.
+Check the Reporting Regime Summary (RPRS) screen to see if the customer's reporting regime has changed or when payment was granted.

 7

 The system adds up income reported for a period.
 Employment income may be apportioned over reporting periods.
-For example, the customer reports every 2 weeks but their employment income is paid monthly.
+For example, the customer reports every 2 weeks, but their employment income is paid monthly.
+See Recording and correcting employment income details.

 Amounts not treated as employment income are excluded.
-These include certain types of allowances (for example, reimbursement of customer's expenses to perform employment.
-Go to Assessment of employment income for Centrelink payments.)
+These include certain types of allowances (for example, reimbursement of customer's expenses to perform employment, see Assessment of employment income for Centrelink payments.

 Foreign Income does not show.
 Check the Foreign Income Paid Details (FEIP) screen.